-What was your motivation for joining the Helias Foundation board of directors?
+What was your motivation for joining the Foundation board?

 What makes you proud to say you're a Crusader?

-How has life for you and your family changed during the ongoing COVID-19 health crisis and this age of
+How has daily life for you and your family changed during the COVID-19 health crisis and this age of social distancing?

-What are some positives and negatives to this new normal for you personally and/or your family have experienced during this time?
+What are some positives and negatives you personally and/or your family have experienced during this time?

-mirror, what life lessons will you and your family take away from this historic experience?
+What have you and your family learned from this experience?

 Do you know a graduate of Helias who deserves to be featured in an upcoming Alumni Spotlight?
 It doesn't matter whether they still live here in this community, or if they're doing big things somewhere far away.
 If we can reach them, we'd love to feature them.
 Please feel free to send us a name, contact information, and a brief description of why you feel they deserve to be recognized to firstname.lastname@example.org or call us at (573) 635-3808.
 We want everyone to know what our Crusaders are doing, regardless of when they graduated or where they live.
 If they're an example to you, they can be an example to many, and we'd love to tell their story!